Knitting is a great and versatile creative hobby to pick up.

 If you want a softer blanket for babies and toddlers, choosing a jumbo size 7 yarn will be a better choice than tube yarn.
 For a stiffer project, such as a pet bed, a thicker tube yarn will be a better option than a flimsy wool and acrylic blend.

-If you prefer knitting with needles, or you want to try out arm knitting, there are different kinds of chunky yarns that will accommodate either or both.
+Prefer knitting with needles or want to try out arm knitting?
+There are different kinds of chunky yarn to accommodate either or both options.

-If you know what kind of knitting you want to do and have a project in mind, the yarn you choose will make it easier or harder to do.
+Choosing the suitable yarn for your knitting ventures is crucial; it will impact how easy or hard it is to knit your project effectively.
 Thicker yarn will result in a sturdier structure and won’t attract dust or hair.
 Smaller chunky yarns are often warmer and more malleable.

-And of course, the material itself will decide whether your project is easy to clean or if it needs special care.
+And of course, the material itself will decide whether your project is easy to clean or if it requires special care or maintenance.

 Where to buy chunky yarn

-Although I link directly to my favorite chunky and super bulky yarns below, there are a few great shops to check out more products online.
-Here are my favorites:
+Although I’ve linked my favorite chunky and super bulky yarns below, there are a few great shops where you can check out more products online.
+Here are some I highly recommend: